3 Days in Lisbon: the Ultimate Itinerary

 St. George Castle (Castelo de São Jorge)

 And while you’re in Graça, wander the maze of narrow streets.
-It’s a beautiful area worth spending some time to explore.
+It’s a beautiful area worth spending some time exploring.

 When you get off the ferry, head to your right (on Rua do Ginjal) and follow the sea wall.
 You’ll walk ten minutes or so when you’ll see a number of restaurants that look out over the river with incredible views of Lisbon.